Virtual Assistant Apps: Benefits and Abilities

 Identify data patterns.
 Now it's time to work with data templates and choose the correct pronunciation for the phrase.

-Then the user receives a response to his request: the given command is being executed (let's say, the system dials the phone number) or a search query is being formed, the results of which generate a voice respond (weather forecast, the latest news, etc).
+Then the user receives a response to his request: the given command is being executed (let's say, the system dials the phone number) or a search query is being formed, the results of which generate a voice response (weather forecast, the latest news, etc).

 If, after processing the data on the server, the voice-based virtual assistant doesn't understand the command or cannot find the right answer, the system asks the user to rephrase the question or provide additional data (when calling a taxi, the program may ask a passenger to specify his location).

-There are special programs (skills) integrated into smart voice assistants, and it is these programmed skilled that help to complete practical tasks: namely, in response to a user command, a certain dialogue (or some sequence of actions) starts.
+There are special programs (skills) integrated into smart voice assistants, and it is these programmed skills that help to complete practical tasks: namely, in response to a user command, a certain dialogue (or some sequence of actions) starts.

 To activate the desired skill (and force the app to set an alarm-clock, write a message, etc.), a user has to recourse to special voice commands.